-However, the meat consumed today is different than the meat people ate in the past when animals roamed free and ate grass, insects or other foods natural to them.
+However, the meat consumed today is different from the meat people ate in the past when animals roamed free and ate grass, insects, or other foods natural to them.

 Therefore, it is very important to distinguish between different types of meat:

 Processed meat: These products, like sausages and bacon, are usually from conventionally raised cows, then go through various processing methods.

 Conventional red meat: Conventional red meats are fairly unprocessed, but the cows are usually factory farmed.
 Meats that are red when raw are defined as red meats like lamb, beef, pork, and some others.

 White meat: Meats that are white when cooked are defined as white meats.
 This includes meat from poultry like chicken and turkey.

 Grass-fed, organic meat: This meat comes from animals that have been naturally fed and raised organically, without drugs and hormones.
 They also don’t have any artificial chemicals added.

 It’s important to consider that there is a distinction between different kinds of meat.
 For example, grass-fed and organic meat is nutritionally different than factory-farmed, processed meat.